tokbtomas/azure-rdf2cosmos/README.md

 ### Roadmap

-- Complete the v2 Cache implementation with Azure PostgreSQL
 - Create Docker containers for both Apache Jena and this custom Java code
   - Docker containers are easier to deploy, and enable AKS/Kubernetes
-- Enable Azure Storage Blobs for IO
+- Enable Azure Storage Blobs for IO as an alterative source of RDF inputs and Groovy output files

+---

 ### Step 1: Convert raw RDF files to NT Triples